Qatar's Permanent Representative To UN Participates In Media Stand Calling For Halt To Arms Transfers To Israel

 Date

-New York: Permanent Representative of the State of Qatar to the United Nations HE Sheikha Alya Ahmed bin Saif Al Thani participated in a media stand organized by the group of countries signatories to the initiative calling for a halt to arms transfers to Israel, at the United Nations Headquarters in New York.
+(MENAFN- Gulf Times) HE Permanent Representative of the State of Qatar to the United Nations Sheikha Alya Ahmed bin Saif Al-Thani participated in a media stand organized by the group of countries signatories to the initiative calling for a halt to arms transfers to Israel, at the United Nations Headquarters in New York.

 The group said the initiative reflects grave concern over the unprecedented escalation of violence and the blatant violations of international law in the Gaza Strip.